 It’s why when you’re tired, you crave sugary foods (like donuts and candy).
 Your brain needs sugar.

 It’s been shown that after 24 hours of sleep deprivation, there’s a 6% overall reduction in glucose reaching the brain.

 It gets worse.
 The loss of sugar-assets isn’t equally distributed.
 Most of the loss is in the parietal lobe and the prefrontal cortex, which suffer a loss of 12 to 14%.
 Those are the areas most crucial to thinking.

 Those areas are responsible for idea discernment, differentiating between good and bad, and similarly, for social control.
 In fact, it’s much like being drunk.

 In fact, Professor of Sleep Medicine at Harvard Medical School, Charles Czeisler, states, “We now know that 24 hours without sleep or a week of sleeping four or five hours a night induces an impairment equivalent to a blood alcohol level of 0.1%.”

-	Interesting then, why doctors in residency, a field in which you’d most value peak cognition, is designed to deliver just the opposite due to intentionally inflicted sleep deprivation.
+It’s interesting that residency for doctors, a field in which you’d most value peak cognition, is designed to deliver just the opposite due to intentionally inflicted sleep deprivation.

-	Charles Czeisler calls lack of sleep “The Performance Killer“.
+Charles Czeisler calls lack of sleep “The Performance Killer.”

-	The areas of the brain responsible for the highest order of brain activity is the parietal and occipital lobes, along with the prefrontal cortex.
+The areas of the brain responsible for the highest order of brain activity are the parietal and occipital lobes, along with the prefrontal cortex.
 Unfortunately, with sleep deprivation, these areas are the first to suffer.